 Back in the 11th to 13th century, Kashan was a important commercial city, especially known for the trade of fabric and ceramics.
 Rich merchants built stunning houses, which are today the main attraction of the city.
 These houses have been beautifully restored and display impressive Persian architecture.

-The most famous houses to visit are the below, but you can find more as you walk through the city centre of Kashan.
+The most famous houses to visit are listed below, but you can find more as you walk through the city center of Kashan.

 – Khan-e Tabatabei